vertica/VerticaPy/docs/source/getting_started.rst

 **Vertica 9+**

-VerticaPy relies on Vertica 9 or more recent version.
+VerticaPy relies on Vertica 9 or a more recent version.

 Vertica is the most advanced analytics data warehouse based on a massively scalable architecture.
 It features the broadest set of analytical functions spanning event and time series, geospatial, end-to-end in-database machine learning, and pattern matching.